 The Birmingham Otoplasty Procedure

 Your ear surgery can be performed through a variety of incision patterns and techniques.
-The appropriate technique for your otoplasty will be determined during your initial consultation with Dr. Cohn.
+The appropriate technique for your otoplasty will be determined during your initial consultation with our doctors.

-- The ear surgery begins with anesthesia, where intravenous sedation or general anesthesia will be provided.
-Dr. Cohn will recommend the best choice for your surgery.
+The ear surgery begins with anesthesia, where intravenous sedation or general anesthesia will be provided.
+Our doctors will recommend the best choice for your surgery.

 - A small incision in the back of the ear to expose the ear cartilage for access to sculpt the cartilage (reshaping).